udabasili/social-bunch/README.md

 # Simply-chat

-This is a chat app built with  React , Node, SocketIo and Twolio amongst other things and offers multiple functionalities such as:
+This is a chat app built with  React , Node, SocketIo amongst other things and offers multiple functionalities such as:

 - Private Messaging
 - Group messaging